PoliticalGraveyard.com

 Clingner, Joseph B. — of Covington, Kenton County, Ky.
 Grocer; candidate for mayor of Covington, Ky., 1959.
 Still living as of 1959.

-CLINK (Soundex C452) — See also CLAUNCH, CLINCH, CLING, CLINKINGBEARD, CLINKSCALES, KLENK, KLINCK, KLINK, KLUNK, LINCK, LINK.
+CLINK (Soundex C452) — See also CLAUNCH, CLINCH, CLING, CLINKINGBEARD, CLINKSCALES, KLENK, KLINCK, KLINK, KLINKE, KLUNK, LINCK, LINK.

 Clink, Stephen H. — of Muskegon, Muskegon County, Mich.
 Republican.
 Circuit judge in Michigan 14th Circuit, 1911; defeated, 1911; appointed 1911; defeated, 1917.
 Burial location unknown.

-CLINKINGBEARD (Soundex C452) — See also BEARD, BEARDALL, BEARDEN, BEARDMORE, BEARDS, BEARDSLEE, BEARDSLEY, BEARDSLY, BRINKINS, CLINK, CLINKSCALES, CUSHINGBERRY, DANSINGBURG, DINKINS, ENKING, HALLINGBY, HENKING, HUNKING, JINKINS, KLINGBIEL, LINKINS, MINKIN, NOLINGBERG, REINKING, TONKING, WINGBLAD.
+CLINKINGBEARD (Soundex C452) — See also BEARD, BEARDALL, BEARDEN, BEARDMORE, BEARDS, BEARDSLEE, BEARDSLEY, BEARDSLY, BRINKINS, CLINK, CLINKSCALES, CUSHINGBERRY, DANSINGBURG, DINKINS, ENKING, HALLINGBY, HENKING, HUNKING, JINKINS, KLINGBERG, KLINGBIEL, LINKINS, MINKIN, NOLINGBERG, REINKING, TONKING, WINGBLAD.

 Clinkingbeard, Vayne — of Ava, Douglas County, Mo.
 Democrat.
 Candidate for Missouri state house of representatives from Douglas County, 1964.
 Still living as of 1964.

-CLINKSCALES: See also Ivey Andrew Smoak, Jr.
+CLINKSCALES: See also Ivey Andrew Smoak Jr.

 Clinkscales, John G. — of Spartanburg, Spartanburg County, S.C.
 Democrat.
 Delegate to Democratic National Convention from South Carolina, 1916 (Honorary Vice-President).
 Burial location unknown.